molgenis/NGS_DNA/docs/ngs-protocols.md

 ```
 ### Step 2: Alignment + SortSam

 In this step, the Burrows-Wheeler Aligner (BWA) is used to align the (mostly paired end) sequencing data to the reference genome.
 The method that is used is BWA mem.
-The output is a FIFO piped SAM file, this way we can do the sorting of the sam/bam file in one go without writing it to disk in between.
+The output is a FIFO piped SAM file, in this way we can do the sorting of the SAM/BAM file in one go without writing it to disk in between.

 **Scriptname:** BwaAlignAndSortBam

 #####Aligning

 **Toolname:** BWA
-**Input:** raw sequence file in the form of a gzipped fastq file (${filePrefix}.fq.gz)
+**Input:** Raw sequence file in the form of a gzipped fastQ file (${filePrefix}.fq.gz)
 **Output:** FIFO piped SAM formatted file (${filePrefix}.sam)